What Does Demand Generation Marketing Look Like in 2022

 35% of marketers surveyed prioritize demand generation marketing in 2022.

-This means that digital marketers must get smart about using data and analytics to target the right audience with purposeful content that helps solve business problems.
-Content that is self-serving, shallow, and performing won’t cut it anymore.
+Digital marketers must get smart about using data and analytics to target the right audience with purposeful content that helps solve business problems.
+Self-serving, shallow, and performing content won’t cut it anymore.
 The same HubSpot study also found that 62% of marketers worldwide struggle to implement successful marketing strategies, while 83% of companies report they don’t use data effectively.
 Go figure.

 What is Demand Generation Marketing?